 With this feature enabled, agents are required to confirm their time in order to submit the ticket.
 They have 15 seconds from when the window opens to cancel.

-- Enable role restrictions: Select which roles can use the Time Tracking app.
-The app will not appear and will not track time for roles you don't select if you have this setting enabled.
+The app will not appear and will not track time for roles you don't select if you have

+this setting enabled.
 Note: If you enable role restrictions, roles without access to the app will see the custom fields the app creates in their tickets.
 By design, roles with access to the app won't see the custom fields.
 For details, see Understanding Time Tracking custom ticket fields.

 - Enable group restrictions: Enables you to select which groups have access to the app.

-When you've finished configuring settings, click Update.
+When you've finished configuring settings, click Install.

 Understanding Time Tracking custom ticket fields